cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 ## Create `ProcessOutput()` Method

+The post processing steps will be handled in a new method.
+We'll name the method `ProcessOutput` and have it take in the output `Tensors` from the `predictionLayer` and the ` offsetsLayer`.
+Before defining the function, we need to create two new variables.

 ### Create `numKeypoints` Variable

-The PoseNet model estimates the locations of `17` key points on a human body.
+The PoseNet model estimates the 2D locations of `17` key points on a human body.

 | Index | Name           |
 | ----- | -------------- |